anestispap/Anestis-AI/README.md

 ## Summary

 Educational interventions at an early stage determine the future of the pupils.
-Personalized and adaptive learning/teaching material and approaches suitable for the learning profile of each pupil can provide meaningful practices.
+Personalized and adaptive learning/teaching material and technics suitable for the learning profile of each pupil can provide meaningful practices.
 AI and Deep learning can enhance this process.